 In the acid wet bench, clean the chemical reaction glassware and magnetic stir bar with DI water, then blow dry the glassware with nitrogen.

 In the fume hood, clean the chemical reaction glassware and magnetic stir bar with toluene, then blow dry the glassware with nitrogen.
-Discard the dirty toluene solution into a flammables waste bottle.
+Discard the dirty toluene solution into a flammable waste bottle.

-Cover the chemical reaction glassware (condenser tube, reaction vessel, glass pipette) and magnetic stir bar with aluminum foil, especially the openings/ports of the glassware, to keep the glassware clean.
+Cover the chemical reaction glassware (condenser tube, reaction vessel, glass pipette) and magnetic stir bar with aluminum foil (especially the openings/ports of the glassware) to keep the glassware clean.
 Poke a couple small holes into the aluminum foil with tweezers, to allow for water to evaporate from the glassware.

-Clean the Other Glassware and Synthesis Tools/Equipment:
+Clean the Other Glassware and Synthesis Supplies:

-In the fume hood, clean the other glassware (e.g., 400 mL glass beaker, 5 mL small graduated glass cylinder, two non-aqueous 20 mL glass vials with white PTFE-lined caps), and tools (e.g., metal spatula/scoopula, tweezers) with acetone, methanol or isopropanol, and DI water; then blow dry the other glassware and tools with nitrogen.
-Discard the dirty solvents into a flammables waste bottle.
+In the fume hood, clean the other glassware (e.g., 400 mL glass beaker, 5 mL small graduated glass cylinder, two non-aqueous 20 mL glass vials with PTFE-lined caps), and supplies (e.g., metal spatula/scoopula, tweezers) with acetone, methanol or isopropanol, and DI water; then blow dry the other glassware and supplies with nitrogen.
+Discard the dirty solvents into a flammable waste bottle.

-If there is any residue visible on the glassware or tools, wipe them down with a Texwipe or wash with soap and acetone/isopropanol until the residue disappears, and then rinse them with acetone, methanol, and isopropanol solvents again, and then blow the glassware dry with nitrogen.
+If there is any residue visible on the glassware or supplies, wipe them down with a cleanroom wipe or wash with soap and acetone/isopropanol until the residue disappears.
+Then rinse them with acetone, methanol, and isopropanol solvents again, and then blow the glassware dry with nitrogen.

-In the fume hood, clean the other glassware and tools with toluene; then blow dry the other glassware and tools with nitrogen.
-Discard the dirty toluene solution into a flammables waste bottle.
+In the fume hood, clean the other glassware and supplies with toluene; then blow dry the other glassware and supplies with nitrogen.
+Discard the dirty toluene solution into a flammable waste bottle.

 In the fume hood, clean the 50 mL conical centrifuge tubes with acetone, methanol or isopropanol, and toluene; then blow dry them with nitrogen.

-Cover the other glassware and tools with aluminum foil, especially the openings/ports of the glassware, to keep the glassware clean.
+Cover the other glassware and supplies with aluminum foil, especially the openings/ports of the glassware, to keep the glassware clean.
 Poke a couple small holes into the aluminum foil with tweezers, to allow for water to evaporate from the glassware.
 Ensure that the caps are on the 50 mL centrifuge tubes.

-Also clean the rubber pipette bulb with valves by wiping it with a Texwipe with isopropanol, then use the valves to suck up some isopropanol (e.g., while squirting some into it from an isopropanol squeeze bottle) into the bulb and squirt out the isopropanol into a flammable waste bottle.
+Clean the rubber pipette bulb with valves by wiping it with a cleanroom wipe with isopropanol, then use the valves to suck up some isopropanol (e.g., while squirting some into it from an isopropanol squeeze bottle) into the bulb and squirt out the isopropanol into a flammable waste bottle.
 Ensure that there is no residue on the bulb.
-Then blow dry the bulb with nitrogen and cover it with aluminum foil.
+Blow dry the bulb with nitrogen and cover it with aluminum foil.

+NOTE: Supplementary Figure 2 shows the glassware and supplies after being cleaned.

-Transfer the Chemicals, Glassware and Tools/Equipment into the Nitrogen Glove Box:
+Transfer the Chemicals, Glassware and Supplies into the Nitrogen Glove Box:

 Use a fresh pair of XL nitrile gloves over the glove box gloves for handling items and chemicals inside the nitrogen glove box.

 Put the new chemical bottles (toluene and methanol) into the nitrogen glove box (by transferring them into the loadlock and pumping down to remove the ambient air with the vacuum pump, then purging the loadlock with nitrogen).
-There should already be a flammables waste bottle for used/dirty toluene in the nitrogen glove box.
-If not, also place a flammables waste bottle into the nitrogen glove box.
+Ensure that there is also a flammable waste bottle for used/dirty toluene in the nitrogen glove box.

-The tetrachloroauric acid (HAuCl4) should already be stored in the nitrogen glove box.
-If not, transfer it into the nitrogen glove box.
-If the oleylamine is not already in the nitrogen glove box, transfer it into the nitrogen glove box as well.
+Ensure that the tetrachloroauric acid (HAuCl4) and the oleylamine are also in the nitrogen glove box, where they are stored to prevent exposure to oxygen and water/humidity.